What is Project Management in Construction

 Modern construction project management software is designed to combine the separate features of many individual programs that a manager would need in their daily work.
 This includes scheduling tools, spreadsheets, budgeting software, communication, and recruitment platforms.

 Some platforms go even further, leveraging cutting-edge technology like machine learning to dive deeper into project data and identify patterns a human would otherwise not be able to spot.
-This allows project owners to maximize the return on their investment, provided that management is adept at using those tools to their full potential.
+This allows project owners to maximise the return on their investment, provided that management is adept at using those tools to their full potential.

 What are the typical issues that can arise during the construction process?